MadSkunky/PhoenixRising/README.md

 BETTER CLASSES: Overhaul and rebalance of all 7 vanilla classes adding many new skills, combos and tactics Introduces entirely different 3rd row of skills that depend on soldier origin, background and class.
 BALANCE ADJUSTMENTS: Many skills and some items have been changed in the mod.
-ENEMIES IMPROVED: Worms are made faster and Mindfraggers are more threatening.
 HAVEN RECRUITS COME WITH WEAPONS AND ARMOR: Overrides Vanilla settings for Hero&Legend difficulty.